Do you wonder if you can eat potato leaves after tasting the delicious dishes of Pumpkin leaves?

 I daresay, “Potato is the king of all vegetables” as it can naturally fit in any cuisine without a problem.

-However, Potato leaves are not exactly friendly, even though their tuber gained royal fame for their outstanding delicacy.
+However, Potato leaves are not friendly, even though their tuber gained royal fame for their outstanding delicacy.

 Meanwhile, the concentration of solanine is high in Potato plants’ leaves, stems, and new buds to protect plants from UV light stress.